GroupBSeniorProject/WCS_Business_Automation/WCS_Business_Automation/src/Readme.txt.txt

-This is the project Read Me file.
+This is the project Read Me file. edited.